Guide

 How do you audit AI agent activity?

-Run nylas audit init --enable and every command that Claude Code, GitHub Copilot, or any MCP agent executes is logged automatically — the agent source, the grant used, the API request, and the outcome.
+AI agent audit logging is a single-command setup that records every CLI action an autonomous agent takes.
+Run nylas audit init --enable and every command that Claude Code, GitHub Copilot, or any MCP agent executes is logged automatically — the agent source, the grant used, the API request ID, and the outcome.
+Each log entry captures 8 fields including the round-trip duration in milliseconds.
 No code changes, no wrappers, one command to start.

 Why do AI agents need audit logs?

 AI agents need audit logs because they run commands autonomously and you need a verifiable record of every action they took.
-Without audit logging, an agent session is a black box — you cannot prove what was accessed, changed, or sent.
+The NIST AI Risk Management Framework's GOVERN function explicitly requires audit trails for autonomous systems, and SOC 2 Type II auditors expect log retention of at least 90 days.
+Without audit logging, an agent session is a black box — you can't prove what was accessed, changed, or sent.
 With audit logs, you get:

 • AI agent tracking — see exactly what Claude Code, GitHub Copilot, or custom MCP agents executed, with automatic source detection